youcode-in/Edge-AI-powered-Women-Violence-Detection/README.md

 As per the Report from Government of India __National Crime Records Bureau (NCRB)__ published on __September 29, 2020__

-2018 Total Number of Cases of Crime Against Women = 3,78,236 cases 2019 Total Number of Cases of Crime Against Women = 4,05,861 cases
+2018 Total Number of Cases of Crime Against Women = 3,78,236 cases

+2019 Total Number of Cases of Crime Against Women = 4,05,861 cases

 India recorded an average of 87 rape cases daily in 2019

 2018 Reported Rape cases= 33,356

 2019 Reported Rape cases = 32,033 (7.3% of all crimes against women)

-Majority of these cases under Indian Penal Code were registered under ‘cruelty by husband or his relatives’ (30.9 per cent) ‘Assault on women with intent to outrage her modesty’ (21.8 per cent), ‘kidnapping and abduction of women’ (17.9 per cent), the NCRB data for 2019 showed
+Majority of these cases under Indian Penal Code were registered under ‘cruelty by husband or his relatives’ (30.9 per cent),

+‘Assault on women with intent to outrage her modesty’ (21.8 per cent),

+‘kidnapping and abduction of women’ (17.9 per cent), the NCRB data for 2019 showed

 The crime rate registered per lakh women population stood at 62.4 in 2019 in comparison with 58.8 in 2018, it showed